Figure 1: Map and elevation

 telescope.

-High-powered LED using an acrylic Fresnel Lens:
+Using a high power LED with an acrylic Fresnel

-Figure 5: Waveforms showing
+Figure 5: Waveforms

 an inexpensive Fresnel lens.
 The top graph shows

-scintillation over a 2 second period, the middle graph shows
+scintillation over a 2 second period, the middle graph

-scintillation over a 0.2 second period, and the bottom graph shows
+scintillation over a 0.2 second period, and the bottom

 scintillation over a 25 millsecond period.
-Note that the vertical
+Note

-and/or horizontal scales may be different for these graphs.
+and/or horizontal scales may be different for

 Click on the image for a larger version.